johanaarstein/dotlottie-player/README.md

 }
 ```

-## Usage example in NextJS
+### NextJS

-1 - to avoid "window is not defined" import the module inside a useEffect hook, like so
+1. To avoid "window is not defined" import the module inside a useEffect hook, like so:

 ```javascript
 import { useEffect } from 'react'